mjshelton12/password_generator/README.md

 * Created function that was triggered when "Generate Password" button is clicked
 * The function triggered prompts that users can interact with
+* The prompts end the function if the user hits cancel on the prompt asking for character length
 * The function created an array based on what users choose
 * The function generates a password the length the user chose with random characters from the array the user built